HKey/gwip/README.md

 Gridded Window Placer

 Usage:
-    gwip move --grid=<NLINESxNCOLUMNS> --place=<LINE,COLUMN> [options]
+    gwip move --grid=<NROWSxNCOLUMNS> --place=<ROW,COLUMN> [options]
     gwip -h | --help

 Options:
     -h, --help               Show this screen.
-    --grid=<NLINESxNCOLUMNS>  How to divide screen.
+    --grid=<NROWSxNCOLUMNS>  How to divide screen.
                              Example: "--grid=2x1"
-    --place=<LINE,COLUMN>     Where move the focused window to.
+    --place=<ROW,COLUMN>     Where move the focused window to.
                              Example: "--place=0,0"
     --fill                   Resize the window to fill the cell where the the window will be moved to.
     --gap=<WIDTHxHEIGHT>     For "--fill", do not fill each edge of the window.
 WIDTH is a width of left and right edge.
                              HEIGHT is a height of top and bottom edge.
                              WIDTH and HEIGHT is a number or a percentage.
                              A number means the number of pixels, a percentage means the percentage of the desktop width or height.
     --xdotool=<cmd>          Command of xdotool. [default: xdotool]
     --xwininfo=<cmd>         Command of xwininfo. [default: xwininfo]

 Commands:
     move